 Differences Between Viral and Bacterial Infections

 Although bacteria and viruses are both microbes, they are different organisms that cause disease in our bodies in different ways.

 Viruses are not complete cells; they need a living host, such as a person, animal or plant, to survive.
 Much smaller than bacteria, viruses invade cells inside a host to reproduce.
 Most viruses will cause illness.

 Bacteria, on the other hand, are usually single-celled organisms that can survive on their own.
 Most bacteria are harmless, and some types are beneficial for us, such as the bacteria in our gut that helps us to digest food.
 There are some strains, though, that cause illness.

-Because viruses use the host’s cells to reproduce, they easily spread throughout your body.
-This is called a systemic infection.
-Examples of viral infections are the common cold, flu (influenza) and chicken pox.
+The common cold, flu (influenza), and chicken pox are examples of viral infections.
 Viral illnesses are contagious and can be transmitted through coughs, sneezes and other bodily fluids.

 A bacterial infection usually stays within one area of your body, meaning it is a localized infection.
 If you’ve ever had a sinus infection, you’ve experienced the localized symptoms of this bacterial infection: congestion, sinus pressure and thick, greenish-yellowish nasal discharge.

 Examples of bacterial infections include strep throat, some pneumonias, and urinary tract infections.
 Some bacterial infections – like strep throat – are contagious, but many common bacterial infections are not.
 These include ear, sinus, bladder, or kidney infections.